jessien53/cs351-team-project/weekly_notes/week7.md

   - Help / FAQ screen

 # Requirement: GitHub Maintainance
+make sure we all have our own branches. make the git commits clear and useful to avoid confustion. meet once a week to contribute the same amount of effort.
 # Requirement: Project Frontend

 Waiting to create wire frame to implement